Bowl Me Over

 Do I need to use a candy thermometer with this recipe?

 Nope!
-It cooks to perfection right in the microwave.
+It cooks right in the microwave.
 However, if you have one and want to double-check, let the mixture reach about 300 degrees F for a good, crisp batch of brittle candy.

 Is my peanut brittle supposed to look lumpy at first?